-Unlike On-Page and Off-Page SEO, it has nothing at all to do with the content (the words) on your website.
+Unlike On-Page and Off-Page SEO, Technical SEO has nothing at all to do with the content (the words) on your website.

 As we’ve discussed previously, there are three main parts to SEO.
 On-Page deals with your content, Off-Page deals with who’s linking to you and Technical deals with the code behind it all that makes your site visible to search engines.